Retired Judge Accused of Assault, 10 Year Restraining Order Granted Against Him

-PARAGOULD, Ark. — A recently retired judge is facing accusations that he assaulted his sister, and a special judge has granted an order of protection for a period of ten years.
+PARAGOULD, Ark. — A recently retired judge faced accusations that he assaulted his sister, and a special judge granted a restraining order for a period of ten years.

-Retired Judge Dan Stidham is the subject of an order of protection filed by his sister, Tammy May Stidham, and approved by a special judge in Greene County Circuit Court.
+Retired Judge Dan Stidham was the subject of an order of protection petition filed by his sister, Tammy May Stidham.
+A 10-year restraining order was approved by a special judge in Greene County Circuit Court.

-The order of protection was granted on March 27.
+The restraining order was entered in place of a Final Order of Protection on March 27.
 There were 12 judges to recuse from the case before Special Judge Kathleen Bell was appointed.

 NEA Report obtained a police report through FOIA from the Paragould Police Department that details the alleged physical encounter.
 As of this report, no criminal charges have been filed.